gioppy/ValidateWebform/README.md

 <li><code>thanks:{'page':'.page', 'container':'.container'} //object: the page class loaded after submitted <br />
 and when the page content is attached</code></li>
 <li><code>colorbox:{} //object: colorbox oprions object.<br />
-Use all the colorbox options EXCLUDE 'href' that is added by plugin itselft, represent the value of the hidden field submitted[thanks].<br />
+Use all the colorbox options EXCLUDE 'href' that is added by plugin itselft, represent the value of the hidden field <br />
+submitted[thanks].
 The hidden field must by added manualy when created the Webform.</code></li>
 <li><code>ga:false //submit the thank-you-page URL to the Google Analitycs</code></li>
 </ul>